mahdi-b/mbio612f22/morea/2_data_structures_intro/reading-intro-factors.md

 # Using Factors

-* Read section (5.2) of [Hands-on Programming with R](https://rstudio-education.github.io/hopr/) to understand how R uses factors to store categorical information.
+* Read section (5.2) of [Hands-on Programming with R](https://rstudio-education.github.io/hopr/) to get insight into how R uses factors to store categorical information